A workspace for thinking, not just tracking

 How to start.

 Solo is open source, free forever, and runs entirely on your machine.
-Team is hosted, ships with a shared pool, and starts at five dollars a seat.
+Team is hosted, ships with a shared pool, and is opening to a small waitlist first.
 Both editions speak the same six columns and the same chain of thought.

 Solo / open sourcefree, forever